Age Regression

 have, but they are far more important and meaningful, especially for

-those on a spiritual path.
 Through these investigations we can really

 gain a deeper understanding of our purpose on this earth, and the